-When you’re building your savings, it is important to choose the best account for your situation.
-You want an account with a competitive interest rate that will grow your savings, but also one that will give you the right amount of accessibility to your money if you need it.
+When building your savings, it is important to choose an account that offers a competitive interest rate to best grow your savings, but also one that will allow you to access your money should you need to.

 How money market accounts work